bpmutter/RappaMappa/README.md

 All artist information is fetched on page load and kept in the Redux store.
 While this expensive operation lengthens the initial load time, it also allows for a snappy experience after that load.

-Redux also stores and sets information about the 'activeRapper', whichever artist has been selected by the user.
+Redux also stores and sets information about the `activeRapper`, whichever artist has been selected by the user.
 By managing this state in Redux, it provides easy access to the information across components without prop threading.
 This was particularly important because there were so many components in the application, largely due to all the artist pins being individual components, that if too many components were re-rendering constantly because of state change it would cause significant performance issues or crash the application completely.
 Redux provided a relatively simple way to manage this point of complexity.

-Redux also allows for a lot of extendibility if new features are to be implemented (additional feature wish-list discussed in conclusion).
+Redux also allows for a lot of extendibility if new features are to be implemented (additional feature wish-list discussed in [conclusion](#conclusion-and-next-steps)).

 #### Material UI
 RappaMappa uses the Material UI framework.
 Material provides a great library of elegant, responsive components, and tools for refactoring them to the application's need.
 There is also extensive documentation of Material, which helped resolve the issues that came up during the development process.